Sitre: Tomb QV38

 She was buried in a tomb in the Valley of the Queens QV38.
 The tomb was already described by Karl Richard Lepsius (tomb 13) and John Gardner Wilkinson (tomb 19) The tomb may have been commissioned by her son Seti I. This would be the reason she is called a King's mother in her tomb.
 The decoration was unfinished, consisting of just line drawings.

 In Porter and Moss a description is given of the scenes outlined in the tomb.
 The decorations include images of Imsety, Duamutef, Anubis, Maat, Ir-renef-djesef, Nephthys, Serket, a monkey and two baboons in kiosk.
 Queen Sitre is further shown seated before a naos.
 Another scene shows a Lion-headed god, followed by Maat.
-Further scene include a kiosk containing a cat-headed god and Anubis, Hapi, Qebehsenuef, Horus-Irbakef, Thoth, Isis, Neith, Horus, and a kiosk containing Mut as vulture, a bird-headed god, and full-face god.
+Further scenes include a kiosk containing a cat-headed god and Anubis, Hapi, Qebehsenuef, Horus-Irbakef, Thoth, Isis, Neith, Horus, and a kiosk containing Mut as vulture, a bird-headed god, and full-face god.
 Two boats are shown, with three gods below.